hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ![Empty state in applied filters](/assets/patterns/filter-patterns/applied-filters-empty-state.png =450x*)

-### Avoiding empty state
+### Avoiding an empty state

 Because filtering is often reductive in nature and driven by a user action, it might not always be possible to avoid an empty state within a data set.

-If technically possible, use the `count` property within the Dropdown ListItem to more clearly explicitly call attention to filters that will return zero results.
+If technically possible, use the `count` property within the Dropdown ListItem to more explicitly call attention to filters that will return zero results.

 In this example, `status = pending` does not correspond with any results.